Laotian society: Midland

-Damrong Tayanin, an anthropologist of Kammu origin, has described a pattern of land tenure for the Kammu in which households own a large number of separate fields that are farmed over a twelve- to fifteen-year rotation; other households recognize these ownership rights.
+Damrong Tayanin, an anthropologist of Kammu origin, has described a pattern of land tenure for the Kammu in which households own separate fields that are farmed over a 12- to 15-year rotation; other households recognize these ownership rights.
 The claimed fields are divided among the offspring of each generation.
-However, no other studies mention any Lao Theung group respecting permanent rights to swidden fields.
-In all cases, fields that are cleared and farmed are allowed to revert to fallow after a year or two.
-Depending on the population-to-land balance, these fields might be allowed to lie fallow for three to over fifteen years before being cleared again.
+Fields that are cleared and farmed are allowed to revert to fallow after a year or 2.
+Depending on the population-to-land balance, these fields might be allowed to lie fallow for 3 to over 15 years before being cleared again.
 After each harvest, individual households select the fields they will clear and farm the following year.
-Sometimes this choice is an individual decision, but sometimes a group of households cooperates to clear and fence a single large area, which is then divided.
-Or a village decides which area to clear and divide among all the families in the village.
+Sometimes this choice is an individual decision, and sometimes a group of households cooperates to clear and fence an area, which is then divided, or a village decides which area to clear and divide among all the families in the village.
 Once a field is abandoned, anyone may clear it and farm.
-Fallow periods shorter than five to seven years lead to gradual degeneration of the swidden system, however, because they do not allow adequate regrowth of vegetation to restore the soil fertility.
+Fallow periods shorter than 5 to 7 years lead to gradual degeneration of the swidden system, because they do not allow adequate regrowth of vegetation to restore the soil fertility.

-Virtually all Lao Theung groups are patrilineal.
-Kammu and Lamet households average between six and seven persons but may be as large as twelve or fourteen persons.
-The ideal household consists of parents and children, wives of married sons, and grandchildren.
-Married sons eventually establish separate households, but a family might be temporarily augmented by a son- in-law who must live and work with the bride's parents for several years in partial payment of the bride-price.
-The Kammu and Lamet have eight and seven totemic clans, respectively, which provide a basis for social organization and the regulation of marriage.
-For the Lamet, the clans are exogamous, and each village contains at least two clans, thus providing the possibility of marriage exchanges.
-Kammu group the clans according to three categories—quadruped, bird, or plant—depending on the clan's totem.
-The totem is a plant or animal that was instrumental in either saving or killing the legendary clan ancestor.
-One must marry someone from another clan, and more particularly, men should marry real or classificatory mother's brothers' daughters.
-Each group of clans (for example, quadruped) always gives brides to one of the others (for example, bird) and receives brides from the third (for example, plants) in a circular relationship.
-Thus a village must have all three clan categories represented for marriage exchanges to proceed.